Yousef-Albasel/PersonalBlog/content/Books/Object-Oriented-Thought-Process.md

 It is important to note that the title of this first chapter is "Introduction to Object-Oriented Concepts."
 The operative word here is "Concepts," not "technologies."
 Technologies change very quickly in the software industry, whereas concepts evolve.

-#### Objects and Legacy systems
-OOP and Structured Programming don't compete with each other, they are complementary.

 ## Procedural Programming vs OOP

 In OO Design the attributes and behaviors are contained within a single in object, whereas in procedural or structured design the attributes and behaviors are normally separated.